-In the past two semesters, from the project proposal to the actual implementation of our project, we have managed to accomplish many tasks, fulfilling our goals and objectives throughout.
-Although we have faced a multitude of challenges and issues, with time and effort, we were able to work together as a team to overcome these problems, allowing us to ultimately finish and complete our project with a good and working solution.
+Throughout the semester, from the project proposal to the actual implementation of our project, we have managed to accomplish many tasks, fulfilling our goals and objectives to date.
+Although we have faced a lot of challenges and issues throughout, with time and effort, we were able to work together as a team to overcome these problems, allowing us to make good progress on our project.

-For the first semester, we initially spent a lot of time conducting research on the subject matter, ensuring that everyone fully understood the key concepts and fundamentals of the project.
-This helped us in meticulously planning our tentative schedule and general tasks in the next year or so, giving us an idea of what was to come.
-Furthermore, before we started with the actual implementation of the project, a lot of time was spent on increasing our background knowledge and developing skills in using the technologies required for our project, such as different crypto APIs, react.js, javascript as well as smart contracts.
+At the start of the semester, we initially spent a lot of time conducting research on the subject matter, ensuring that everyone fully understood the key concepts and fundamentals of the project.
+This helped us in meticulously planning our tentative schedule and general tasks in the semesters ahead, giving us an idea of what was to come.
+Furthermore, before we started with the actual implementation of the project, a lot of time was spent on increasing our background knowledge and developing skills in using the technologies required for our project, such as different crypto API's, react.js, javascript as well as smart contracts.
 Once it was ensured that the knowledge required to complete the project was attained, we started on the design of our project.